kuujo/vertigo/README.md

 * Supports deployment of networks within a single Vert.x instance or across a Vert.x cluster.
 * **Promotes reusability** by abstracting communication details from verticle implementations, allowing components to be arbitrarily connected to form complex networks.
-* **Guarantees message processing** through ack/fail/timeout mechanisms, tracking complex message trees through multiple Vert.x verticle instances and providing data sources with feedback on the status of processing.
+* Handles buffering of messages and automatic retries on failures.
 * Facilitates distribution of messages between multiple verticle instances using **random, round-robin, mod hashing, or fanout** methods.
 * Network components can be written in **any Vert.x supported language**, with